rlhadas/dtldiameter/README.md

 To calculate the diameter for a single file in interactive mode, call the following function:
 >calculate_diameter_from_file(filename, D, T, L, csv_file=None, debug=False)

-The arguments in this function are similar to the command line option `calc`. `filename` is the path to the file that will be reconciled and the DTL Diameter calculated for. `D`, `T`, and `L` are the (integer) event costs, and `csv_file` is the a string containing path to the csv file used for logging (use `None` for no logging).
+The arguments in this function are similar to the command line option `calc`. `filename` is the path to the file that will be reconciled by `DTLReconGraph` and the DTL Diameter calculated for. `D`, `T`, and `L` are the (integer) event costs, and `csv_file` is the a string containing path to the csv file used for logging (use `None` for no logging).

 `debug`, when set to true, will make Diameter print out the dynamic programming tables it uses to find the solution (but only the ones that are less than 30x30 size).